manahtar at mgh dot harvard dot edu

-I am an MD-PhD student at Harvard with an interest in combining immunology with bioengineering to understand how our bodies deal with the invisible but rich microbiological world in which we are immersed.
-I recently completed my PhD in Immunology, where I studied how cervicovaginal bacteria and injectable hormonal contraceptives impact genital inflammation and a woman’s risk of acquiring HIV.
+I recently completed the Harvard MD-PhD program and am now beginning medical residency in Clinical Pathology at Massachusetts General Hospital.
+My interest is in combining immunology with bioengineering to understand how our bodies deal with the invisible but rich microbiological world in which we are immersed.
+For my PhD in Immunology, I studied how cervicovaginal bacteria and injectable hormonal contraceptives impact genital inflammation and a woman’s risk of acquiring HIV.
 I'm also a co-founder of Day Zero Diagnostics, an early start-up that's developing a diagnostic for rapidly identifying the species and antibiotic susceptibility of bacterial infections using whole genome sequencing and machine learning.
-After finishing medical school, I'm planning to combine patient care with research as a clinical pathologist, and in my free time I love to travel, take photographs, and spend time with my wonderful husband and friends.
+In my free time I love to travel, take photographs, and spend time with my wonderful husband and friends.

 For a detailed list of my experiences, please see my CV.
 For a quick overview of selected research experience, see below.